artificialwit/knowledge-base/Generative AI/Intro.md

 # GPT (Generative Pre-Trained Model)
-The hottest new programming language is English
+  - The hottest new programming language is English
-How do you define productivity for coding global shortage of qualified developers
+  - How do you define productivity for coding
+  - global shortage of qualified developers
+  - Gartner.
+About 85% of AI and machine learning projects do not meet their goals
 ## New Feature
   - Form generation based on submit api and preload api
   - Row count machanism changes for performance